mitchgavan/mitchgavan.github.io/_posts/2016-08-08-react-quiz.md

   }
 {% endhighlight %}

-Don't worry too much about the properties for now, they will be defined in the main container component (`App.js`).
-Essentially, this will render an *AnswerOption* component for each of the answer options defined in our state.
+Don't worry too much about the properties for now, they'll be defined in the main container component (`App.js`).
+Essentially, this will render an `AnswerOption` component for each of the answer options defined in our state.

 ### Add some style
 *Create React App* configures Webpack for us so that we can define separate CSS files for each module.
 It will then bundle all of our CSS into one file upon saving.
 We won't be diving too much into styling.
 So for this tutorial I've just put all of the styles into one CSS file.
 Grab the CSS from the Github repository [here](https://github.com/mitchgavan/react-multi-choice-quiz/blob/master/src/index.css), and replace the current contents of `index.css` with it.

 ### Adding functionality
 Before creating the quiz functionality we need to define the app's state.
 Inside `App.js`, we define our initial state in the App class's constructor function.
 This is the idiomatic way of declaring initial state when using ES6.
-In `App.js`, place the following code at the top of the *App* class:
+In `App.js`, place the following code at the top of the `App` class:

 {% highlight text linenos %}
   constructor(props) {